 Overdraft fees typically range from about $10 to $36, so just one overdraft per month could cost you $120 to $432 per year.
 The more aware you are of that cost and your options for how to avoid overdraft fees, the better you can manage your money.
 Consider your spending habits to determine which method of avoiding overdraft fees is best for you, or try a combination of methods to avoid fees.

 1. Opt Out of Overdraft Coverage

 Banks are forbidden from charging overdraft fees on ATM withdrawals and most debit card purchases unless you opt in.
 Opting in means you give your bank permission to let certain transactions go through even if they will overdraw your account.

 Opting out of overdraft coverage can save you a lot of grief.
-Without overdraft coverage, any time you attempt to spend more money than there is in your account, the transaction will be declined, sparing you the overdraft fee.
 It might not seem like much, but overdrawing a small amount results in a fee that’s equivalent to taking out a short-term loan with an astronomical interest rate.
 The only downside to declining overdraft coverage is that you’ll have to find another method of payment in the moment if your debit card is declined.